WestGrid/visualizeThis/menu/humanities.md

     print(p, o)
 ```

-The bibliography file `Bibliography.ttl` is actually a RDF-TTL file, and you can read it with
+The bibliography file `Bibliography.ttl` provides the data using Terse RDF Triple Language (TTL), and you
-RDFLib specifying the format explicitly
+can read it with RDFLib specifying the format explicitly:

 ```python
 from rdflib import Graph